TeamAlpha5/AirViewer2/Program By Contract/Program by contract by Ravali Satla.md

 ```
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------
 **@ Invariant:**
-- The condition “filepath != null” and “filepath.length() > 0” must be true of a class .
+- The condition “filepath != null” and “filepath.length() > 0” must be true of a class.

 **@pre-condition:**
-1.The condition “file1 != null” and “file1.length() > 0” must be true to ensure there is a pdf.
+- The condition “file1 != null” and “file1.length() > 0” must be true to ensure there is a pdf.
-2.The condition “file2 != null” and “file2.length() > 0” must be true to ensure there is a pdf .
+- The condition “file2 != null” and “file2.length() > 0” must be true to ensure there is a pdf .

 **@post-condition:**
 - The condition "result == true" must be true when mergepdf()  method finished executing.It indicates that two pdfs are merged successfully.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ## 2.Class SplitPdf

 ```